bretth/auth0plus/README.rst

     >>> from auth0plus.management import Auth0
     >>> from auth0plus.oauth import get_token

 This example doctest uses python-dotenv to hold the secrets and variables in a .env file.
+You can configure and run it your self with `make doctests`.
 ::
     >>> import os
     >>> from dotenv import load_dotenv